nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Dependencies
 Dependencies are commonly referred to as deps.
-Dependencies are cells that are referenced in a transaction.
+Dependencies are Cells that are referenced in a transaction.
 Cells that are referenced as dependencies are read-only and made available to any scripts executing within the transaction.
 Dependencies, or deps, are not consumed.

 #### Synonyms
 - [Deps](#deps)